The Top 5 Back Exercises for Golfers

 Chiropractic adjustments improve spinal alignment, reduce joint restrictions, and enhance nervous system function.
 Combined with rehab and exercise, it’s a powerful approach to injury prevention and recovery.

-How often should I do these exercises?
+How often should I do exercises for golf?

 Ideally, 3–4 times per week, especially before and after rounds.
 Consistency is key for long-term benefits.